fightingsleep/MultipleRegressionTools/README.md

-# LinearRegressionTools
+# MultipleRegressionTools
-This python module allows the user to easily perform linear regression
+This python module allows the user to easily perform multiple regression

 It contains two main classes:
     - RegressionOrchestrator